LGCgE-SIGLES/MRC-PE_Environmental_profiles/0 Docs/data_sources_overview.md

 # Overview of data sources used in the MRC-PE project

 The identification and collection of environmental data sources for the MRC-PE project were conducted up to September 2024.
 Consequently, only datasets publicly available or accessible at that time were considered for indicator construction.
-It is therefore possible that additional datasets have been released after this date and are not included in the present work.
+Additional datasets may have been released after this date and are therefore not included in the present work.

 This table provides a synthetic overview of all environmental data sources mobilized in the MRC-PE project.\
 For each thematic domain, it lists the corresponding sub-thematic components and the original data sources.